stkevintan/hugoDocs/content/about/new-in-032.md

 : Only relevant for JPEG images, values 1 to 100 inclusive, higher is better.
 Default is 75. `{{ $logo.Resize "200x q50" }}`

 Rotate
 : Rotates an image by the given angle counter-clockwise.
-The rotation will be performed first to get the dimensions correct. `{{ $logo.Resize "200x r90" }}`
+The rotation will be performed first to get the dimensions correct. `{{ $logo.Resize "200x r90" }}`.
+The main use of this is to be able to manually correct for [EXIF orientation](https://github.com/golang/go/issues/4341) of JPEG images.

 Resample Filter
 : Filter used in resizing.
 Default is `Box`, a simple and fast resampling filter appropriate for downscaling.
 See https://github.com/disintegration/imaging for more.
 If you want to trade quality for faster processing, this may be a option to test.